USEPA/epa_rmd_templates/README.md

 This is a project to provide standard templates for EPA reports and other Agency documents for use with various flavors of [Markdown](https://www.markdownguide.org/) and [RMarkdown](https://rmarkdown.rstudio.com/).

 Project Status: Conceptual

+## Background

+[Pandoc](https://pandoc.org/) is the common utility used either directly to convert from Markdown to other formats.
+Markdown and RMarkdown permit the specification of a template file that can be used to write out the Markdown content into upon conversion.
+Pandoc can write directly to some output formats like HTML and Word docx, but for [PDF writing](https://pandoc.org/MANUAL.html#creating-a-pdf), it writes to a LATeX file and calls on the locally-installed LaTeX engine to generate the PDF.

+In RMarkdown, the process of converting an RMarkdown document to another document form is called _knitting_ and [RStudio](https://rstudio.com/) embeds the [knitr](https://yihui.org/knitr/) package which can read R code along with RMarkdown as well as a YAML file specifying metadata to inform the conversion process.
+In this YAML a user can add a parameter that specifies the template for output writing.

 ## Disclaimer